fetchai/docs-archived/docs/tutorials/fet1.md

 -   `totalSupply() : UInt256` gets the total token supply.
 -   `balanceOf(owner: Address): UInt256` gets the balance of an account having address `owner`.
 -   `transfer(to: Address, value: UInt256) : Bool` sends `value` amount of tokens to address `to`.
--   `transferFrom(from: Address, to: Address, value: UInt256): Bool` sends `value` amount of tokens from address `from` to address `to`.
--   `approve(spender: Address, value: UInt256) : Bool` allows `spender` to withdraw from your account, multiple times, up to the `value` amount.
-If this function is called again it overwrites the current allowance with `value`.
--   `allowance(owner: Address, spender: Address)` returns the amount which `spender` is still allowed to withdraw from `owner`.

 We now go ahead and implement most of these functions.